evelynbankell/TVMaze/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO (if more time exists)

+- Sort search results on the weight parameter
+- Structure and clean up the scss files
+- Fix the stars to have "half stars" in the rating
+- Fix the CSS so the search box on the front page doesn't need to have some extra padding - related to search-box.component.ts line 24
+- Add tests